aixoss/aix-puppet/README.md

   no node executing Puppet agent.
 With Puppet AixAutomation module, a unique Puppet Agent needs to run on the host where the NIM server runs.<br>
- This Puppet AixAutomation module enables automation of software maintenance operations (updates of AIX or VIOS levels, updates of eFix)on a list of AIX LPARs and AIX VIOS, by running this module on a NIM server managing these LPARs and VIOS.<br>
+ This Puppet AixAutomation module enables automation of software maintenance operations (updates of AIX or VIOS levels, updates of eFix) on a list of AIX LPARs and AIX VIOS, by running this module on a NIM server managing these LPARs and VIOS.<br>
- Operations desired by the user are declared into a manifest file, using Puppet configuration language called DSL (Domain Specific Language), explained below.
+ Operations desired by the user are declared into a manifest file, using Puppet configuration language called DSL (Domain Specific Language), and using
-  Specific custom types have been implemented (with their related providers) for Puppet AixAutomation module, to control necessary operations to automatically perform AIX updates and patch management.
+  ad hoc syntax explained below.
+This syntax uses specific custom types that have been implemented (with their related providers) for Puppet AixAutomation module, to control necessary operations to automatically perform AIX updates and patch management.
 These new custom types enable to declare resources in manifest file.
 These types '**download**', '**patchmngt**', '**fix**', and '**vios**' are described hereafter in detail.<br>
  AIX updates and patch management operations performed by this AixAutomation Puppet module are shortly described now.<br><br>
   **Firstly** as far as AIX LPARs are concerned:<br>